Parallel Python#

 • The variables must be serializable.

-• Avoid moving big size variables from main to parallel process.
-Spatial data analysis often includes significant amounts of data.
-It is better to read the data inside the parallel function.
-Give as input the file name or compute area coordinates etc.
+• Avoid moving variables that refer to large objects from main the main serial process to a parallel process.
+Spatial data analysis often involves significant amounts of data.
+It is better to read the data inside the parallel function: give the file name as input, compute area coordinates, etc.

 Batch job scripts#